CariZa/tekton-examples/kaniko/TUTORIAL.md

     --context=dir://workspace

-We are going to build an image using files we place in a folder location (/workspace), we will do this by using a volumeMount and mount the contents of a configmap into the running Kaniko pod.
+We are going to build an image using files we place inside the running kaniko pod at a folder location (/workspace), we will do this by using a volumeMount and mount the contents of a configmap into the running Kaniko pod.

 ### Setup